 July 26, 2023 August 24, 2023

 Award Selection Committee:

-- Vladimir Getov, University of Westminster, UK (chair)
+- Vladimir Getov, University of Westminster, UK (Co-Chair)

-Awardees will be presented a plaque and will be recognized by IEEE Computer Society and TCHPC websites, newsletters and archives.
-The awards will be presented at the SC18 conference that will be held in Dallas, TX, USA during November 11 – 16, 2018.
-Details of the conference can be found at http://sc18.supercomputing.org.
+Awardees will be presented a plaque and provided with complimentary IEEE and IEEE CS membership for one year.
+They will also be recognized by IEEE Computer Society and TCHPC websites, newsletters, and archives.
+The awards will be presented at the SC23 conference that will be held in Denver, Colorado USA during November 12–17, 2023.
+Details of the conference can be found at http://sc23.supercomputing.org/.

 For more information, please send email to firstname.lastname@example.org.